When it comes to your marketing strategy, a one-size-fits-all approach isn't going to cut the mustard these days.

 But the more you can speak to someone in a tailored way about their specific needs, the more likely they are to respond.

-Segmentation is the marketing process of carving up (or ‘segmenting’) people or prospects into groups that are likely to respond in similar ways to marketing approaches.
+Segmentation is the marketing process of carving up (or ‘segmenting') people or prospects into groups that are likely to respond in similar ways to marketing communications.

-The characteristics we use to create segmentation groups include:
+The characteristics we use to create target audience groups include:

 - Demographic – such as age, location, income, race etc.